 2. Managing environmental impacts and growing the economy;

 3. Adopting an integrated landscape approach to conservation on both land and at sea;

-If you would like to find out more about the CLNP and its work please contact Graham Jackson-Pitt (Senior Living Landscape Officer) who currently acts as the secretariat for the Partnership using the details below.
+If you would like to find out more about the CLNP and its work, please contact Paul Evans using the details below.

 Cumbria local nature partnership environment strategy PDF